xaiki/nt/README.md

 - **Cross-Source Analysis**: Detect and analyze how the same story is covered across different news sources
 - **Divergence Detection**: Identify parts of stories that are present in some sources but missing in others
 - **AI-Powered Analysis**: Use LLMs for summarization and semantic understanding of articles
-- **Vector Search**: Utilize Chroma DB for efficient similarity search and article comparison
+- **Vector Search**: Utilize multiple vector databases for efficient similarity search and article comparison
+- **Health Checks**: Automatic storage backend health verification with retries
+- **Flexible Scraping**: Support for periodic scraping with customizable intervals
+- **Article Sections**: Intelligent article section splitting and analysis
+- **Similarity Scoring**: Cosine similarity-based article comparison
+- **Author Detection**: Automatic author extraction from multiple sources

 ### Architecture
 - **Modular Design**: Each major feature is a separate crate with clear responsibilities